STAGE TWO HAS NOW BEGUN

 Tower Hamlets Council will continue to do everything it does today unless the people of our town decide (at some later date) that there is something the borough council does which they think the town council may be well placed to do better.

-For example, might a town council be better placed to direct the cleaning contractors working in the streets of Spitalfields & Banglatown?
+For example, might a town (or parish) council be better placed to direct the cleaning contractors working in the streets of Spitalfields & Banglatown?
 Could the town council deliver better value for money for local tax payers if it took control of this service (the money for street cleaning would still come from Tower Hamlets) and directed it according to the interests of the people who live and run businesses in our town?
 This is an example of the sort of service the town council could consider taking control of in the future.

 The town council could take over the roles of many of the active committees operating in the area, thus putting decisions into the hands of people with democratic legitimacy.
 It could also take over the organising of local festivals and public events to provide transparency and ensure the promotion of the town was responsible and in the interests of everyone.